Friday, July 31, 2020

 And a few weeks ago their moves were caught on camera by impressed audience member during a veterans dance competition in Bavaria.

-See It Live, is a part of Shareably Media Network that was founded in 2015 by a team of UC Berkeley graduates and is located in Los Angles, California.
-See It Live shares "the best entertainment content from around the world with you".
+See It Live is part of Shareably Media Network, which was founded in 2015 by a team of UC Berkeley graduates and is located in Los Angeles, California.
+See It Live shares “the best entertainment content from around the world with you”.

 The Mirror is one of Britain’s well-known media organisations.

-Nellia and Dietmar Ehrentraut are not 94 and 91.
+Nellia and Dietmar Ehrentraut are definitely not 94 and 91.

 I am not trying to be a spoilsport here.
-Nor am I belittling the absolutely impressive performance by the elderly couple, who, I now realise, are extremely gifted, and they conduct training sessions.
+Nor am I belittling the awe-inspiring performance of the elderly couple, who, I now realise, are incredibly gifted, and they conduct training sessions.

-Why I think the wrong age must be called out is not only because that's factually incorrect but we also tend to associate the impeccable performance with that age, which is wrong.
+I think the wrong age must be called out not only because it’s factually incorrect but also because we tend to associate the couple’s impeccable performance with that age, which is wrong.

-Let's be wary of "clickbait" information that we see online unless it's on a well-established media organisation's website or it's been put out by a person we know is credible.
+Let’s be wary of “clickbait” information unless it’s on a well-established media organisation’s website or it’s been put out by a credible person or institution.

 Let’s not share anything unless we are sure about its veracity.